aureliusm/SyliusAdyenPlugin/doc/headless.md

 }
 ```

-This configuration shall be then injected into the dropin configuration provided by [Adyen itself](https://docs.adyen.com/online-payments/web-drop-in).
+This configuration shall be then injected into the dropin configuration provided by [Adyen itself]([https://docs.adyen.com/online-payments/web-drop-in](https://docs.adyen.com/online-payments/web-drop-in/integrated-before-5-0-0)).
+Make sure you follow the Drop-in integration guide *before v5.0.0*.
 When the configuration for the dropin is generated, it already has the correct payment initialization/details/removal set up.

 #### Being redirected back to Sylius